-Lake Windermere has become a special place to scatter ashes of a loved one for members of the Swaminarayan sect: a rapidly growing branch of Hinduism, popular in the western world.
+Lake Windermere is a special place to scatter ashes of a loved one.
+And it has become an important one for the members of the Swaminarayan sect.
+The sect is a rapidly growing branch of Hinduism which is popular in the western world.

-Mr Rajan Zed who is president of the Universal Society of Hinduism, has asked the government to build a road to a gazebo structure and platform for scattering ceremonies to be built of the side of the lake.
+Mr Rajan Zed , the is president of the Universal Society of Hinduism, has asked the government to build a road to a gazebo structure and platform for scattering ceremonies on the side of the lake.

 Although the sect is growing, actual numbers are still quite small.
-With less than a million Hindus currently living in the UK (the sect being a small subsection of this – sorry no numbers) and numbers of scatterings at the lake being put at around 10 per month.
+Less than a million Hindus currently live in the UK and the the sect is a small subsection of this – sorry no numbers.
+This would mean in real terms the number of scatterings at the lake being around 10 per month.

 It is interesting to note that the sect find a lake an acceptable place to scatter, I see why they would consider it important or even holy, but the extremely minor flow of water within the lake seems to be contrary to other Hindu tradition that insist on water flow as part of the last rites.

 The comments below the article in the Telegraph were excellent.
-Proper Daily Telegraph, inter alia: What nonsense/ No / Oh England!
+What nonsense/ No / Oh England!
 Where is my England! / Whatever next..???/ What a cheek!
-Classic.
 Not one single word of compassion or conciliation.
-Oh well.
+Such a shame.

 Having said that, I don’t think it is great idea either, the lake should remain as natural as possible.
 The numbers could easily be absorbed by scattering from the bank or from a boat, without the need (or expense) of a link road or gazebo.